Yanis Varoufakis: Later political career (2015–present)

-In September 2015, Varoufakis appeared on the British topical debate show, Question Time, and was praised for his performance by Mark Lawson in The Guardian, who wrote: "several of the sentences he spoke in a second language were more impressive than most that his fellow panellists managed in their native tongue."
+In September 2015, Varoufakis appeared on the British topical debate show Question Time.
+He was praised for his performance by Mark Lawson in The Guardian, who wrote: "several of the sentences he spoke in a second language were more impressive than most that his fellow panellists managed in their native tongue."
 He appeared on the show again in October 2016 and March 2019.
 He has described himself as a "libertarian Marxist".

 Varoufakis attended an event in London hosted by The Guardian on 23 October 2015, where he spoke about the UK's upcoming European Union membership referendum.
 He said that the UK should remain in the EU, but also campaign to democratise it: "My message is simple yet rich: those of us who disdain the democratic deficit in Brussels, those of us who detest the authoritarianism of a technocracy which is incompetent and contemptuous of democracy, those of us who are most critical of Europe have a moral duty to stay in Europe, fight for it, and democratise it."
 He would return to the UK, in May 2016, in the final stages of the campaigning to again urge a remain vote.

 On 9 February 2016, Varoufakis launched the Democracy in Europe Movement 2025 (DiEM25) at the Volksbühne in Berlin.

 In March 2016, Varoufakis publicly supported the idea of a basic income.
 On 2 April 2016, in reaction to tension between German Chancellor Angela Merkel and the IMF, Varoufakis said there was underway "an attrition war between a reasonably numerate villain (the IMF) and a chronic procrastinator (Berlin)" as to Greek debt relief.

-In March 2018, Varoufakis announced the launch of his own political party, MeRA 25, with a stated aim of freeing Greece from "debt bondage".
+In March 2018, Varoufakis announced the launch of his own political party, MeRA25, with a stated aim of freeing Greece from "debt bondage".
 He stated that he hoped the party would be based on an alliance of "people of the left and liberalism, greens and feminists".
 The party, whose name stands for "European Realistic Disobedience Front", is affiliated to DiEM25.

-On 25 November 2018, Varoufakis was selected to head the list of Democracy in Motion (the German section of DiEM25) for the 2019 European elections but was not elected, as DiEM25 lists failed to elect a single MEP.

-On Friday, March 10, 2023, Varoufakis was dining with DiEM25 associates in central Athens when a group of masked thugs entered the restaurant, approached him and falsely accused him of siding with the troika, selling out on austerity bailouts.
-When he took the confrontation outside, they beat him violently, in what DiEM25 described as a “brazen fascist attack”.
-At least one person, a teenager, was charged in the attack.
-Despite his broken nose and other injuries, Varoufakis remained steadfast in his commitment to focus on the fatal Tempi train crash a few weeks earlier.
-Varoufakis decided to accept police protection by the Citizen Protection Ministry.